malcprentice/malcprentice.github.io/Style-WriteASummarySentence.md

 * Three are bad.
 One is good.
 * Discuss: Is the summary bad or good?
 Why?
     * "I think A is a bad summary, because …"
-        * … it isn’t really a summary
+        * … it isn't really a summary
-        * … it doesn’t give enough detail
+        * … it doesn't give enough detail
-        * … it doesn’t start with a link.
+        * … it doesn't start with a link.
         * … it uses copy paste.
     * Use discussion language to agree or disagree
         * ("Me too.
 Mainly because it's...
 How about B")